 EDITOR’S NOTE: Theologically ideal or not, Thanksgiving marks the beginning of the Christmas shopping season.
 So National Review Online asked some family and friend to gather round and offer some advice on books to give.

-Thanks to NR Editorial Associate Elizabeth Fisher, who helped compile your shopping list.
-Miss Fisher recommends taking this time of year to make sure everyone you know and love has read The Brothers Karamazov.
+Editorial Associate Elizabeth Fisher, who helped compile your shopping list.
+Miss Fisher recommends taking this time of year to make sure everyone you know and love has read The Brothers Karamazov

 If you are looking for a coffeetable book to honor America’s favorite outlaw troubadour, you would be wise to pick up Cash by the editors of Rolling Stone.
 Filled with insightful essays and spectacular photography, any fan will find it as an elegant testimony to Cash.
 If you are looking for a really eclectic gift for that Cash fan in your life, perhaps will you want to get Man In White, the recently re-issued novel about St. Paul written by Johnny Cash.
 Few people are aware that Cash loved biblical-era history and used to sit around with his father in law Ezra “Eck” Carter and read the prolific Jewish historian Flavius Josephus, as well as texts by Roman historian Pliny the Elder.